Atelier tile — Type, Light palette — for the AI search optimization post.

 If AI cannot read your site’s code, it cannot cite it.

-A study by SearchVIU found that 69% of AI crawlers cannot reliably execute JavaScript, which gives clean, server-rendered sites an advantage.
+A study by SearchVIU found that most AI crawlers cannot reliably execute JavaScript, which gives clean, server-rendered sites an advantage.

 AI prefers newer, original insights.